AndreaFalanti/popnas/README.md

   following PNAS and NASNet.
 If set to _false_, all blocks' output will be concatenated in final cell output.
 - **multi_output**: if true, each CNN generated will have an output (GAP + Softmax) at the end of each cell.

-**RNN hyperparameters (controller, optional)**:\
-If the parameters are not provided or the object is omitted in JSON config, default parameters will be applied.
-They depend on the model type chosen for the controller.
-See model class to have a better idea (TODO).
-- **epochs**: how many epochs the LSTM is trained on, at each expansion step.
-- **lr**: LSTM learning rate.
-- **wr**: LSTM L2 weight regularization factor.
-If _null_, regularization is not applied.
-- **er**: LSTM L2 weight regularization factor applied on embeddings only.
-If _null_, regularization is not applied.
-- **embedding_dim**: LSTM embedding dimension, used for both inputs and operator embeddings.
-- **cells**: total LSTM cells of the model.

 **Dataset**:
 - **name**: used to identify and load a Keras dataset.
 Can be _null_ if the path of a custom dataset is provided.
 - **path**: path to a folder containing a custom dataset.
 Can be _null_ if you want to use a dataset already present in Keras.